Bars & Nightlife

 Looking for places to dance?
-Here’s the top bars & clubs in Myrtle Beach
+Here’s the top bars & clubs in Myrtle Beach for 2021

 The Boathouse Waterway Bar & Grill